Page Banner Image

 Spring Fieldtrips

 May and June are the busiest months for fieldtrips to the Museum.
-We offer a combination of guided and self-use experiences during your visit.
+We offer a combination of guided and self-use experiences.
 We can accommodate up to two classes in guided programming.
-Morning fieldtrips begin at 9:45 a.m. and afternoon fieldtrips begin at 1:15 p.m.
-If you require accommodation due to timing of city bus, please indicate in comments section of the booking form.
+Morning programs begin at 9:45 a.m. and afternoon fieldtrips begin at 1:15 p.m.
+Spring programming takes place in our museum classrooms and outdoors in Wascana Centre.
+We recomend visiting the galleries at the conclusion of your program.

-To visit the Museum on your own timetable, without booking a guided program with Museum staff, choose a Teacher Supervised Visit on the online booking request.
+To book a visit to the Museum on your own timetable, without booking a guided program with Museum staff, choose a Teacher Supervised Visit on the online booking request.
 Worksheets for the galleries are available for you to print.

 Schedule